SplitVICE/Bit-Frisbee/README.md

 # Web application setup

 - Download application from repository.
 - Go to `/backend/` and create `.env` file.
 Use `/backend/.env.template` to fill `.env` file with customized settings.
-(For developers) go to `/_Docs/Deploy app.txt` to read a more detailed guide to deploy the application.
+Go to `/_Docs/Deploy app.txt` to read a detailed guide to deploy the application.
 - For a quick application deployment, run `Start server.bat` file.
 - For manual application deployment: open a terminal at backend folder - run `npm install` command to install required modules and dependencies - when finished, run `npm run dev` command to start application server.